Look and Learn: Publication history

-The first issue of Look and Learn was dated 20 January 1962, and contained a wide spectrum of features ranging from articles on history (Rome, the Houses of Parliament, the story of King Charles I, "The Dover Road", "From Then Till Now"), science ("Eyes on Outer Space"), geography and geology (The Grand Canyon, "The Quest for Oil"), art (Vincent van Gogh), nature ("The story of a seed", "Your Very Own Basset Hound"), literature (The Arabian Nights and its editor Sir Richard Burton) and travel ("The Children of Tokio").
-The debut issue also contained the first episodes of "Three Men in a Boat" by Jerome K. Jerome and "The Children's Crusade" by Henry Treece and a feature on the founding of the World Wildlife Fund.
+The first issue of Look and Learn was dated 20 January 1962, and contained a wide spectrum of features ranging from articles on history (Rome, the Houses of Parliament, the story of King Charles I, "The Dover Road", "From Then Till Now"), science ("Eyes on Outer Space"), geography and geology (The Grand Canyon, "The Quest for Oil"), art (Vincent van Gogh), nature ("The story of a seed", "Your Very Own Basset Hound"), literature (The Arabian Nights, and its editor Sir Richard Burton), and travel ("The Children of Tokio").
+The debut issue also contained the first episodes of "Three Men in a Boat" by Jerome K. Jerome and "The Children's Crusade" by Henry Treece, and a feature on the founding of the World Wildlife Fund.

 The first issue of the magazine sold about 700,000 copies and settled down to a regular sale of over 300,000 copies a week.
-The success of the magazine has been put down to the high quality of the magazine's content.
-Historian Steve Holland has said, "The premise of Look and Learn was to delight and inspire the imaginations of its young readers.
+Its success has been put down to the high quality of the magazine's content.
+Historian Steve Holland said, "The premise of Look and Learn was to delight and inspire the imaginations of its young readers.
 To advance this principle, the features were clearly and briskly written and illustrated by some of the finest artists of the era resulting in a magazine of unmatched quality."

 The first major change to the contents of the magazine came in 1966 when it incorporated Ranger with issue 232 (25 June 1966).
-This amalgamation brought with it a number of comic strips including The Rise and Fall of the Trigan Empire, written by Mike Butterworth and drawn by Don Lawrence.
-The French comic strip Asterix also featured.
-The adventure Asterix and Cleopatra appears under the title In the Days of Good Queen Cleo, with the Gauls turned into Ancient Britons, with Asterix and Obelix renamed "Beric" and "Doric".
+The amalgamation brought with it a number of comic strips including The Rise and Fall of the Trigan Empire, written by Mike Butterworth and drawn by Don Lawrence, and the French comic strip Asterix, translated into English.
+The adventure Asterix and Cleopatra appears under the title In the Days of Good Queen Cleo, with the Gauls turned into Ancient Britons and Asterix and Obelix renamed "Beric" and "Doric".